chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- The bridge shakes and partially crumbles
 	- A Druun approaches
 - Benja hands his Gem shard to Raya.
 "Raya, don’t give up on them.
 Make things right for Heart.
 I love you, my dewdrop."
-- Benja throws Raya off the bridge into the water with his Gem Piece and whip-sword
+- Benja throws Raya off the bridge into the water with his Gem shard and whip-sword
 	- A Druun passes through Benja, turning him to stone
 	- A current carries young screaming Raya away to safety…